aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

           b:
 ```

-In this API spec, two scalar RAML types are defined `a` and `b`. `a` is defined as the schema for a `queryParameter` while
+In this API spec, two scalar RAML types are defined, `a` and `b`. `a` is defined as the schema for a `queryParameter` while
 `b` is defined as the schema for a property in the request payload.

 We could use the `nested` constraint to define a validation only for scalar RAML types defined as schema for parameters.
 In the parsed graph, `apiContract:Parameter` nodes are connected to the `raml-shapes:ScalarShape` used in parameters through
-the `raml-shapes:schema` property so that is the property we need to connect the nested validation.
+the `raml-shapes:schema` property, so that is the property we need to connect the nested validation.

 File: *./examples/example8/profile.yaml*
 ```yaml